clicktravel-toddrunham/state-driven-development/README.md

 #### Snapshot testing

-Use snapshot testing to keep a concise record of what the application tree is supposed to look like with a state type applied to it like below:
+Use snapshot testing to keep a concise record of what the application tree is supposed to look like with a state type applied to it, like below:

 ```jsx
 import React from 'react';